okoliechykwuka/Jumia-Product-List/README.md

-## Jumia Product List scraping using python
+## Scrape Jumia Product List using python

 ## How to Run this Proect.